 Certificate of Supervision

-The Certificate of Supervision training program provides real-world, skills-based, results-oriented training for your supervisory employees with six programs.
+Kent State's Certificate of Supervision professional development training programs provide real-world, skills-based, results-oriented training for your supervisory employees with six programs.

 Facilitator: Deborah Easton